Phoenix Foot and Ankle Institute

 A simple activity like going for a walk can seem impossible when you’re dealing with a painful bunion, but the discomfort of invasive surgery isn’t much easier.
-That’s why Jeffrey McAlister, DPM, FACFAS, at Phoenix Foot and Ankle Institute in Phoenix offers his patients minimally invasive surgery for bunion correction.
+That’s why Marta Riniker, DPM and Jeffrey McAlister, DPM, FACFAS, at Phoenix Foot and Ankle Institute in Phoenix offers his patients minimally invasive surgery for bunion correction.
 Minimally invasive bunion correction is being performed at Phoenix Foot and Ankle Institute by Dr. McAlister.
 One of the few foot and ankle surgeons trained on the advanced technique which is making waves in the community.
 Call or book an appointment online today to learn more.

 A bunion is a painful bony lump that forms in the area between where your big toe meets the inside of your foot.
 They typically form over time and begin to stick out, making something as routine as wearing shoes feel daunting.